Automating Clinical Billing in Healthcare

 Methodist Hospital, Aburaso

-Mapping out the current examine the current experience
+Mapping out the current user journey

 Working backwards with hard questions - PR/FAQ